Video and Instructions for How to Make Paper Mache Bowls

 - Dip the newspaper into the glue and water solution and place them one by one on the balloon.
 Make sure to smooth out the strips so that there are no gaps.
 I did three layers.
 The more layers you do, the sturdier the bowl.
 Allow the newspaper bowl to dry overnight to dry completely.

 - Once dry, use your hands to gently squeeze the balloon around the edges.
 Use scissors to cut a small hole in the balloon.
 The balloon will remove with ease.
 Trim the edges with scissors for a clean rim.

 This is what they will look like.

 Paint the bowls with acrylic craft paint.
 I chose to paint the inside different colors.
+The green bowl has a metallic finish.
 I painted two coats.

 For the outside of the bowl, I spray painted them gold, then trimmed the rim a little more.
 Lastly, I free-handed a flower design with black and gold metallic Sharpie pens.